aljimenez97/dockerCDPS/README.md

 Please note **this is not a propper solution** but still works for testing purposes

 ### Storage service
-In an attempt to simplify the project structure, we have substituted the NAS system by the use od Docker native volumes.
+In an attempt to simplify the project structure, we have substituted the NAS system by the use of Docker native volumes.
 The counterpart is that we have no storage replication.
 This might be further researched in the future.
 The advantage of docker volumes is their simplicity.
 We just define the volume in the *compose* file:
 ```
 volumes: